 Ever gone for a walk on a road nearby and wished for pure air?
-Due to the increasing level of vehicular pollution, it is difficult to find air which is free from smog and particulate matters.
+Due to the increasing level of vehicular pollution, it is difficult to find air that is free from smog and particulate matter.

 The segment has emerged significantly over the past years all across the world.
-The electric vehicle in India is also evolving with time and the country is emphasising the adoption of electric vehicles.
+The electric vehicle in India is also evolving with time and the country is emphasizing the adoption of electric vehicles.

-People nowadays choose to buy electric vehicles due to its endless benefits.
+People nowadays choose to buy electric vehicles due to their endless benefits.

 - E-Vehicle is sleeker, safer, comfortable, and more exciting to drive compared to gasoline-powered vehicles.
 This ultimately boosts the electric vehicles market to touch new heights in the forthcoming years.